tsgates/arch-wiki-markdown/wiki/Bash.md

 http://mywiki.wooledge.org/glob#Options_which_change_globbing_behavior).
 It is enabled by default, if using Bash completion.

-Another way to do this is to install the unp package from the AUR which contains a Perl script.
+Another way to do this is to install a specialized package.
+For example:

+-   unp - package from the AUR which contains a Perl script
+-   atool
+-   dtrx

+> cd and ls in one

 Very often changing to a directory is followed by the ls command to list its contents.
 Therefore it is helpful to have a second function doing